One of the hardest aspects of fantasy football is projecting which rookies are going to make a real impact on their teams' success.

 David Montgomery, RB, Chicago Bears

 Montgomery ran for 1,216 yards and 12 touchdowns at Iowa State last season, and he could get a huge share of the carries in Chicago in tandem with Tarik Cohen.
 Cohen ran the ball just 99 times last season, so he's not the traditional workhorse running back that Montgomery can be.
 Chicago's 16 rushing touchdowns were tied for the sixth-most in the league last year, which bodes well for Montgomery, particularly at the goal line with his impressive strength.
-He's already made a good impression in training camp going against the league's top defense from 2018, as seen in the video below:
+He also made a good impression in training camp going against the league's top defense from 2018, as seen in the video below:

 — PFF (@PFF) August 5, 2019